Introducing the Next Generation in SLS 3D Printing: Fuse 1+ 30W for Superior Speed and High Performance Materials

 Rapid SLS Production of High Performance Parts With the New Fuse 1+ 30W

 Discover how the Fuse 1+ 30W, our newest SLS 3D printer, and our new carbon-filled nylon 11 material enable engineers and manufacturers to deliver high-performance durable parts in-house.
-Minseo Kim, Applications Engineer at Formlabs, walks you through our newest products and answers questions during a Q&A.
+Chris Haid, SLS Product Manager at Formlabs, will walk you through our newest products and answer any questions during a live Q&A.

 Prototypes in Hours, Not Days